Digital Signage Expo Names 2013 Advisory Board

 - Additionally, many board members volunteer their time and contribute ideas to the creation of DSE’s annual professional and web-based education programs.
 Both a listing of the full 2013 Advisory Board and answers to the monthly questions can be found at www.digitalsignageconnection.com.

-- Richard Lebovitz, Educational Director for Exponation, LLC, which produces DSE, said, “We are privileged to present a Board that is comprised of so many talented people, all of whom have committed to lend their voices to an industry-wide educational effort designed to help raise the level of professionalism and positively impact commerce for everyone who does business with the DS sector.”
+- Richard Lebovitz, educational director for Exponation, LLC, which produces DSE, said, “We are privileged to present a Board that is comprised of so many highly talented people, all of whom have generously committed to lend their voices to an industry-wide educational effort designed to help raise the level of professionalism and positively impact commerce for everyone who does business with the DS sector.”